 “I died a thousand deaths on Rat Jaw.
 And a million more on Bird Mountain.
 But, this is beautiful and I will return.”

 I did not make it to Laz in time.
-I crash on the ground and want to hide somewhere in shame where I can never be found.
+Instead, I crash on the ground and want to hide somewhere in shame where I can never be found.
 I feel humiliated like never before in my life.
 However, I remind myself that I started the race with a purpose.
 In order to salvage some pride, I must get up and accept the defeat.
 I must get up to see more of the trail.
 I must get up to keep the promise I made to Brian (chief of the rescue team) that they will not have to come look for my body in the woods.
-I get up and finally reach Laz, something I was chasing since morning, leaving a bloody trail behind me.
+Finally, I get up and reach Laz, something I was chasing since morning, leaving a bloody trail behind me.
 I see a bit of shame reflecting in his eyes yet he smiles “How was the trail?
 Was that easier than you thought?”
 “I died a thousand deaths on Rat Jaw.
 And a million more on Bird Mountain.
 But, this is beautiful and I will return.”

 Death Before Shame

 Laz laughed as I got my bib punched.
 I leave this final aid station thanking the Frozen Head State Park for spitting me out “alive.”
 Although I walked the remaining trail to Marathon Finish as a failure, I had my share of success and learning.
 I overcame the fear of fast downhill running, conquered some of the world’s toughest technical trails and became the first from my country to run the magical race – The Barkley Fall Classic – that still eats its young, so to speak.